 Google Gudvangen.
 ‘Has she gone crazy?’ you might interject.
 ‘Here I pop by her post and she asks me to google the name?!’
 Humour me for two seconds.

 Atop the wikipedia page (for you do not have to click it open) dedicated to the small Viking village in Norway, you find yourself staring at an image of marvellous lofty peaks.
-The main peak in the photograph’s been squished and stretched up to look like a glamorous model lengthening her glorious body.
+The main peak in the photograph’s been squished and stretched up to look like a model lengthening her glorious svelte body.
 Then you notice later, much later, that the topmost peak seems to show you the middle finger.

 Somebody’s idea of awful humour.

 The day we reached Els’ cottage in Norheimsund we drove straight up into the county of Sogn og Fjordane.
 Gullible us inched closer and closer yet the peak did not materialise.
 Something was terribly wrong.
 The GPS informed us, we were there.

 If you can look high and low for a peak, we did the job alright.

 Then there we were in the middle of a valley that looked like it had been scooped out of the surrounding steep mountains, parts of which carried patches of fresh snow.
 A row of waterfalls gushed in slender threads of white down the mountains, at the foot of which stood a handful of white and red cottages and a harbour.